Skip to Main Content

 Home improvement loans typically range from $1,000 to $100,000.
 You may need excellent credit or a co-signer to get a home improvement loan if you want a larger amount.

-What influences the amount you can borrow?
+What influences the amount I can borrow?

-• The loan type.
-Loans that use your home’s equity will allow you to borrow more than an unsecured home improvement loan.
+• The loan type: Loans that use your home’s equity will allow you to borrow more than an unsecured home improvement loan.

-• Your home’s current value.
-If you choose a home equity loan or HELOC, the current value of your property may increase your equity, which in turn can increase how much you are eligible for.
+• Your home’s current value: If you choose a home equity loan or HELOC, the current value of your property may increase your equity, which in turn can increase how much you are eligible for.

-• Your location.
-Since your location influences your home’s value and the return on home improvement projects, lenders may consider where you live when determining what you qualify for.
+• Your location: Since your location influences your home’s value and the return on home improvement projects, lenders may consider where you live when determining what you qualify for.

-• Your personal finances.
-Lenders consider multiple aspects of your personal finances, but your credit score and your debt-to-income ratio are more important.
+• Your personal finances: Lenders consider multiple aspects of your personal finances, but your credit score and your debt-to-income ratio are more important.
 Focus on increasing your score and dropping your DTI to qualify for larger amounts.

 Be careful how much you borrow